alan-turing-institute/nowwhat/Test/README.md

 ### Git aliases

-The following git aliases explicitly support the "approval testing" approach:
+The following git aliases (also installed by the [dev setup](../script/dev-setup.sh) script) explicitly support the "approval testing" approach:

+- `git test-compare`
 - `git test-approve`
 - `git test-reject`
-- `git test-compare`

-The idea is to make it easy to compare/accept/reject changes to test baselines.
-For example, the (current) expected console output for running `nowwhat` with no environment variables set is something like:
+The idea is to make it easy to compare, approve or reject changes to test baselines (given that mismatching outputs are recorded in `.new` files).
+For example, the expected console output for running `nowwhat` when no environment variables are set is something like:

 >```
 >Now what?